genhernandez/ProjectDragon/README.md

 * Here is the link to the website: https://taskdragon.herokuapp.com/pages/home

-* Purpose of Project TaskDragon is to teach users how to code
+* Purpose of Project TaskDragon is to work on tasks with groups and have fun!

 * Users will be in groups and have the freedom to be in what position they want